 111. Watch Zoolander but don’t do what they did when they were bored at the beginning of the movie!

-112. Tell me what your favorite movie is!
+112. Rewrite the ending of your favorite movie

-113. Plan a treasure hunt for your dog or cat, by hiding treats in strategic areas around the yard.
-But not if you have a rat problem and you think your dog or cat won’t find all the treats.
+113. Plan a treasure hunt for your dog or cat: Hide treats in strategic areas around the yard.
+But not if you have a problem with rats or raccoons.